-O.Mem Access Area based Memory Access Control

-The TOE must provide the Smartcard Embedded Software with the capability to define restricted access memory areas.
+O.Mem-Access Area based Memory Access Control The TOE must provide the Smartcard Embedded Software with the capability to define restricted access memory areas.
 The TOE must then enforce the partitioning of such memory areas so that access of software to memory areas and privilege levels is controlled as required, for example, in a multi-application environment.

-Table 10: Additional objectives due to TOE specific functions and augmentations
+Table 13: Additional Security Objectives due to TOE specific functions and augmentations